 A regular gift from you could help ActionAid support women and girls like Wesal to manage their periods with dignity every month.

 ActionAid always tries to source sanitary products as locally as possible.
 Sourcing goods in this way helps us to cut down on costs whilst ensuring that the items we provide are appropriate for the local environment and culture.
 This not only supports the local and national economy but also facilitates a more efficient response, as it means we don’t have to depend on regional postal systems.

 In non-emergencies, we also work with communities on a case by case basis to determine the best solution for women and girls within that community.
 Sometimes that means helping to provide disposable sanitary products, other times it may mean providing women with the tools to create their own reusable sanitary towels and to be able to use them hygienically.

 What do women in humanitarian crises use when they don’t have sanitary pads?

 During humanitarian disasters, women and girls are often forced to use whatever they can to manage their periods, including rags, newspapers and even tree bark.
 They tell us that one of the things they need the most are sanitary towels and underwear, so they can manage their periods hygienically and with dignity.

 For women who are able to access sanitary towels, many have no choice but to re-use them for many days.
 This can be psychologically distressing, uncomfortable and even dangerous, putting them at a serious risk of infection.

 Find out answers to the most frequently asked questions about periods and our work.

-Q&A Why are you asking for a monthly gift?
+Why are you asking for a monthly gift?